 Prepping the nursery

-Then there’s all the other extras you’ll need for the room.
-Mainly a dresser, change table, floor rug, lighting, window dressings, picture frames, paint and room decorations, shelving for books/toys, bedding and host of other things I’m probably forgetting.
+Then there are all the other extras you’ll need for the room.
+Mainly a dresser, changing table, floor rug, lighting, window dressings, picture frames, paint and room decorations, shelving for books/toys, bedding and a host of other things I’m probably forgetting.

 Clothing (but only for a limited time)

-Clothes can be a big baby expense, because they grow out of those tiny things so fast.
+Clothes can be a big baby expense because they grow out of those tiny things so fast.
 I’m very grateful to my sister-in-law for lending us many of her daughter’s clothes, which has saved us oodles.
 But for our first year, even with all our clothing donations accounted for, we still ended up spending on average $60 a month on clothes.
-The #1 way reduce your clothing costs is to ask around!
+The #1 way to reduce your clothing costs is to ask around!
 Many will more than happy to shed their baby’s wardrobe.
-This is where I think many parents blow their budgets, because every parent wants to dress up their kids in really cute clothes, we did too, but we welcomed hand-me-downs, especially for the everyday, lounge / sleep wear.
+This is where I think many parents blow their budgets because every parent wants to dress up their kids in really cute clothes, we did too, but we welcomed hand-me-downs, especially for every day, lounge/sleepwear.
 This made it easy for us to justify splurging on the cute outfits for special occasions.